SpotlightKid/ewi-usb-config-cli/README.md

 ewi-usb-config key-delay=10
 ```

-Configure the MIDI control change type, which is sent when biting on the mouth
+Configure the MIDI control change type, which is sent when biting on the rubber
-piece to only *Modulation* (CC #1) and disable sending *Pitch Bend* as well.
+mouth piece to only send *Modulation* (CC #1) and disable sending *Pitch Bend*
+as well.
 Also set the bite gain to value 20 (the factory default value is 64):

 ```con
 ewi-usb-config bite-cc-1=0 bite-cc-2=1 bite-gain=20